Rail transportation in the Greater Manila Area: Manila LRT

-Four types of rolling stock run on the system, with three types used on Line 1 and another used on Line 2.
-Line 1 railway cars were made either in Belgium by La Bruggeoise et Nivelle, South Korea by Hyundai Precision and Adtranz (La bruggeoise et Nivelle and Adtranz are now part of Bombardier Transportation), or Japan by Kinki Sharyo and Nippon Sharyo.
+Five types of rolling stock run on the system, with three types used on Line 1 and another used on Line 2.
+Line 1 railway cars were made either in Belgium by La Bruggeoise et Nivelle, South Korea by Hyundai Precision and Adtranz (La bruggeoise et Nivelle and Adtranz are now part of Bombardier Transportation), Japan by Kinki Sharyo and Nippon Sharyo, or Spain by Construcciones y Auxiliar de Ferrocarriles.
 The Line 2, unlike the Line 1, runs heavy rail metro cars made in South Korea by Hyundai Rotem and provided by the Asia-Europe MRT Consortium led by Marubeni Corporation that have higher passenger capacity and maximum speed.
 All four types of rolling stock are powered by electricity supplied through overhead wires.

 Of the two LRTA lines, the Line 2 prominently employs wrap advertising in its rolling stock.
-LRT Line 1 have also begun using wrap advertising as well initially for their second-generation trains, followed by their third-generation trains.
+LRT Line 1 have also begun using wrap advertising as well initially for their second-generation trains, followed by their third and fourth-generation trains.